Guachurro/MobileUNETR-SegFormer-Crater-Detection-Project-with-Gravity-Disturbance-and-Optical-Data/README.md

+NOTE: The code used in this repository was coded to work in my personal computer.
+I include instructions on how to use it, but there are fodler paths you will need to change.
+I am working to update the code to work with any user.

 The contents of this repository are as follows:
 1) 10to200_10E_0N_180by70_Area_660_Label.tif
       - Regional label dpicting craters between 12km to 200km in diameter